timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 One therapy modality that has proven useful in treating problems related to intrusive memories is EMDR.
+In randomized controlled trials,
-EMDR has shown benefits in randomized controlled trials, for both [traumatized](https://connect.springerpub.com/content/sgremdr/13/4/261.full.pdf) individuals (as with PTSD) and individuals with [addictions](https://connect.springerpub.com/content/sgremdr/2/3/170.full.pdf).
+EMDR has helped [traumatized](https://connect.springerpub.com/content/sgremdr/13/4/261.full.pdf) individuals and individuals with [addictions](https://connect.springerpub.com/content/sgremdr/2/3/170.full.pdf).
 Underlying the mechanisms of benefit in both situations is a common understanding